-A person with dementia may follow their carer around, check that they are nearby, repeatedly call out or ask for people, or ask to go home when they are already there.
+A person with dementia may follow their carer around, check that they are nearby, or keep calling out or asking for people.

 - Changes in behaviour

 - What causes changes in behaviour?

 - Sleep disturbance and waking up at night

 - You are here: Trailing, following and checking

 They might ask to go home when they’re already there.
 This can be frustrating, tiring and upsetting for you and the person.